Commerce Exam > Commerce Notes > Economics Class 12 > Short Questions with Answers - Human Capital Formation in India

 Ans.

-Physical capital refers to the manufactured assets used in the process of production such as machinery, equipment, buildings, vehicles, etc.
+Physical capital refers to man-made, tangible assets used in production such as machinery, equipment, buildings, vehicles and tools.
+These assets increase the productivity of labour and support production processes.

 Q.6.
 List the benefits of education.